FAIMS/FAIMS3-Elaboration/README.md

 # FAIMS3-Elaboration
 A project to explore technologies in FAIMS3

+The application collects data based on a JSON specification of a set of forms and stores observations in a local database synchronised to a remote database.
+Application specifications (schema) are stored in the remote database and can be selected at runtime.

+Note that CouchDB databases need to be public for this to work (no authentication yet).

 ## To build Android (or IOS) App

 Build the web application: